 Digital Sourcing Consider First Policy consultation paper

 The government accepted the 10 recommendations of the ICT Procurement Taskforce (subject to some minor adjustments).
-This draft Digital Sourcing Consider First Policy consultation paper is in response to one of those recommendations, and is currently open for consultation.
+This draft Digital Sourcing Consider First Policy consultation paper is in response to one of those recommendations.

 What we did

 We brought together technology and sourcing experts from across five government agencies.
 Over 4 weeks, the multidisciplinary team produced a draft policy.
 The team developed, prototyped, tested and re-developed the policy.
 This process aligned with our Service Design and Delivery Process.
 Over 4 weeks:

 - 10 consultations with agencies and 8 with businesses